 - 1. Applicants must have completed required Learning Support courses. - 2.
-Applicants must meet one of the following conditions: - a. present a composite score of 870 or higher on the Scholastic Aptitude Test (SAT I) or a composite score of 19 or higher on the American College Testing Service Assessment Test (ACT) and have a minimum of 2.00 ("C" average) on all college work previously taken, if any. - have earned credit on 9 or more semester credit hours of general education courses including one science course required in the nursing program achieving a grade point average of 2.50 or higher.
+Applicants must complete the pre-admission test. - 3.
+Applicants must meet one of the following conditions: - a. present a composite score of 870 or higher (critical Reading and Math) on the Scholastic Aptitude Test (SAT I) or a composite score of 19 or higher on the American College Testing Service Assessment Test (ACT) and have a minimum of 2.00 ("C" average) on all college work previously taken, if any. - b. have earned credit on 9 or more semester credit hours of general education courses including one science course required in the nursing program achieving a grade point average of 2.50 or higher.
 The grade received in the science course must be a C or higher.
-(All science courses must be completed with a grade of C or higher.) - Submit proof of current Cardiopulmonary Resuscitation Certification (CPR) upon entry into NURS 1111.
+(All science courses must be completed with a grade of C or higher.) - c. if the number of qualified applicants exceeds the number of spaces available in the program, priority will be given to those students who have completed BIOL 2111K and a minimum of 3-5 of the other required core courses.

 - 4. Transfer students will be evaluated based on the requirements outlined above. - 5.
-Students who have received two D's and/or F's in nursing courses at any other institution are not eligible for admission to the Darton College nursing program. - Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Division Chair. - 7.
+Students who have received two D's and/or F's in nursing courses at any other institution are not eligible for admission to the Darton College nursing program. - 6.
+Science courses taken more than five years prior to enrolling in the nursing program will be evaluated by the Nursing Division Chair. - a.
+BIOL 2115K will not have to be repeated. - b.
+All Biology 2111K and 2112K will need to be repeated if greater than five years if person is not an active healthcare professional.
+Students may elect to take both of these courses or BIOL 1100K as a refresher to meet the science requirements. - c.
+Students in active healthcare practice do not have to re-take the sciences unless it has been eight years or more since the courses were completed. - 7.
 Students who have completed an LPN Nursing Program or the Advanced Naval Corpsman Hospitalman Course (NER-HN-001) and have one year of active practice within the past two years may challenge NURS 1101 and NURS 1111 for credit.
 Appointments to challenge these courses will be made after the application, a copy of PNE transcript and a copy of current Georgia license have been submitted. - 8.
-Students desiring to transfer nursing courses for credit must: - a. present evidence that transfer course meets the requirements of the nursing curriculum at Darton College, and - b. successfully complete the required competency examination on each nursing course presented for transfer credit.
+Students desiring to transfer nursing courses for credit must: - present evidence that transfer course meets the requirements of the nursing curriculum at Darton College, and - successfully complete the required competency examination on each nursing course presented for transfer credit. - 9.
+Students wishing to repeat NURS 1101 must submit a new application for admission to the nursing program.
+Readmission will be on a space-available basis. - 10.
+LPNs and paramedics who have been practicing as an LPN or a paramedic for at least one year may be eligible for the Healthcare Professional to RN bridge program provided all other admission criteria have been met.